 Evergreen, Perennials, Semi-evergreen

-Native to coastal California, southwest Oregon.
-Grows 2 ft. tall with light to medium green, shallowly lobed leaflets.
+Native to coastal California and southwest Oregon.
+Grows to 2 ft. tall with light to medium green, shallowly lobed leaflets.
 Tiny (about 1/8 in. wide) white flowers are carried in clusters of 25 to 50.
 May die back in winter in colder parts of the range.

 Native to Northern California.
 Dark green leaves are mottled with brown.
 Creamy white flowers with a y...

 To 4 ft.; broader than tall.
 Flowers shade from salmon at edges to golden orange in throat, giving tru...